MATPOWER/mptest/README.md

 - __have_feature_matlab__ — feature detection function for MATLAB

-  This function implements the `'matlab'` tag for `have_feature` to detect if the code is running under MATLAB.
+  This function implements the `'matlab'` tag for `have_feature` to detect whether the code is running under MATLAB.

 - __have_feature_octave__ — feature detection function for GNU Octave

-  This function implements the `'octave'` tag for `have_feature` to detect if the code is running under GNU Octave.
+  This function implements the `'octave'` tag for `have_feature` to detect whether the code is running under GNU Octave.

 Contributing
 ------------